0x0630ff/catLaserEsp32_v2/README.md

     * (this all could be fixed by adjusting the servo arms alignment.. im being lazy though)...
 - Get the timers to work.
     * Servos are moving too fast. (or too slow or even not at all...)
-- Get auto mode to work...
+- Get auto mode to work... <-- this more or less works right now..
 - USE DUAL CORES!

 #### Plans:
 - Add dual core usage for the ESP32's two cores.
 - Incorporate the Blynk library to use remote control via wifi.
+- Web UI?
 - Add bluetooth/ble
 - Add more buttons or switches to change to different running modes.
 - Make a second one for my other cat!